 Victorian homes are more elaborate than Colonials in terms of their features and general structure.
 In fact, they are almost the opposite of Colonials in many ways.
 While Colonial homes are usually square or rectangular, Victorian homes usually have more complicated or elaborate shapes, often with towers, gables and elaborate trim.
 They typically have prominent front porches as well.

 Similar to Colonial homes, many people like to reflect the historical nature of Victorian homes in the way they light them for Christmas.
 That means that they also tend toward lights in classic, warm white.
 However, some people like to reflect the often-colorful paint jobs of their Victorian homes by using colored string lights, which can also look lovely.
+If the home is colorful, playing against those colors could offer a bold, whimsical look.
+You could soften the color palette by sticking with all white or all blue to offset the colors on the house.
+This is where a color expert Elf would come in handy.

 In addition, the dramatic lines of the roofs are often well served by using icicle-style lights rather than standard string lights; with their light strands that extend downwards, these lights have an extra bit of visual interest that draws the eye up.